 If you or a loved one’s baby suffered serious injury or death while at Geisinger Medical Center due to a suspected bacterial infection, you should contact an attorney about possibly filing a lawsuit.

-Kline & Specter, PC, has 50 attorneys, five of whom are also full-time, highly skilled medical doctors who can expertly evaluate your case.
+Kline & Specter, PC, has more than 50 attorneys, five of whom are also full-time, highly skilled medical doctors who can expertly evaluate your case.
 Two of our doctor/lawyers are OB/GYNs and one worked as a hospitalist, giving them vast experience with infants and the inner workings of a hospital.
 All case reviews are free.